wp-plugins/powerpress/readme.txt

 * Audio formats supported: mp3, m4a, oga (ogg audio), opus.
 * Video formats supported: m4v, mp4, webm, ogv (ogg video).

+= Integrated Subscribe Tools =
+A Blubrry PowerPress exclusive, podcast subscribe tools help you convert Web visitors into podcast subscribers.
+Subscribe options include:

+* [Subscribe page](http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/subscribe-page/): Instantly create a subscribe page with simplified instructions on how to subscribe to your podcast using the PowerPress subscribe page shortcode.
+* [Subscribe page shortcode](http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/powerpress-subscribe-shortcode/): Add the `[powerpress_subscribe]` shortcode to include a mobile-device optimized subscribe embed in any post or page that includes buttons to subscribe on iTunes, [Subscribe on Android](http://www.subscribeonandroid.com), [Subscribe by Email](http://www.subscribebyemail.com), via RSS, and an special textbox to easily copy and paste your podcast feed into any podcast application.
+* Subscribe sidebar widget: Mobile device optimized sidebar buttons to subscribe on iTunes, [Subscribe on Android](http://www.subscribeonandroid.com), subscribe by RSS, and a "more subscribe options" button linked to your podcast's subscribe page.
+* Subscribe links: Subscribe on iTunes, [Subscribe on Android](http://www.subscribeonandroid.com), subscribe by RSS and a link to your custom subscribe page below every player.
+* Retina enabled: Subscribe button images optimized for high resolution displays including Apple Retina displays.
+* Responsive: Subscribe tools are designed for any screen and optimized for touch screens by providing custom buttons that are at minimum 48 pixels in height.

 = Integrates with Blubrry's Services =
 Make your life easier by adding our FREE or paid media hosting and statistics services to streamline your podcast productivity.